David-Kingsman/lerobot_hilserl_ufactory/hilserl_documentation/README_simulation_hilserl.md

 Currently, the main environment is a Franka Panda robot simulation based on MuJoCo, with tasks like picking up a cube.

+## Intro

+HIL-SERL is a framework for training state-of-the-art robotic manipulation policies via reinforcement learning.
+The pipeline proceeds in three stages.
+First, we teleoperate the robot to curate positive and negative examples and fit a binary reward classifier.
+Second, we gather a small set of demonstrations, which is seeded into the demonstration buffer at the onset of RL training.
+Third, during online training, the learned classifier supplies a sparse reward while a human operator supplies corrective interventions.
+Early in training, interventions are frequent to illustrate successful strategies from diverse states and to suppress undesirable behaviors; as policy performance improves—measured by success rate and cycle time—the intervention rate is progressively reduced.
+This schedule yields a data-efficient training process that transitions from human-guided exploration to largely autonomous policy optimization.

 ## Installation

 First, install the `gym_hil` package within the LeRobot environment: